 Littlejohn, casting all other tasks aside, hurries north to the hospital where his sergeant is lying and there the surgeon tells him that the crime was committed by the smallest bullet he has ever seen.
 A shot from a pop-gun, in fact!

-The famous Superintendent settles down in Rushton Inferior, gets to work, and there unravels a series of stories and incidents, some comic, others tragic in the extreme, which finally lead to a solution of the case.
-In the course of the investigation, the most courteous of all detectives is accused of bad-manners and rudeness, but the convicted criminal in the end writes to him from prison and thanks him for being a true friend!
+The famous Superintendent settles down in Rushton Inferior, gets to work, and there unravels a series of stories and incidents, some comic, others tragic in the extreme, all of which finally lead him to solve the case.
+Throughout the course of the investigation, the most courteous of all detectives is accused of bad-manners and rudeness, but the convicted criminal in the end writes to him from prison and thanks him for being a true friend!

-Again the author of Death on the Last Train and The Case of the Famished Parson supplies his many fans with all the ingredients for a session of pleasure and puzzlement.
+Again the author of The Case of the Famished Parson supplies his many fans with all the ingredients for a session of pleasure and puzzlement.

-Death – brutal and sudden – comes to Dr. James Macintosh, the Bishop of Greyle, in the opening pages of this new Bellairs mystery.
-How to explain the savage murder of so gentle and unworldly a soul?
-Did he know too much about the shady denizens of Cape Marvin, the seaside resort that is the scene of his demise?
-Or did the reason have something to do with the strange family he had left behind in Medhope?
+Inspector Littlejohn faces an incredibly peculiar case and must figure out how to explain the savage murder of a gentle Bishop?
+Perhaps he know too much about the secretive citizens of Cape Marvin, the seaside resort and the place of his murder.
+Or did it have something to do with the strange family he had left behind in Medhope?

-Above all, why was the Bishop’s body so emaciated that apparently death by violence won out by only a few days over death by starvation?
+Above all, why was the Bishop’s body so undernourished that death by violence won out by only a few days over death by starvation?

 The Case of the Famished Parson was originally published in 1949.